3scale/apisonator/docs/alerts.md

 ### Utilization percentages

-Apisonator will emit alerts to the administrative instance for traffic crossing the following utilization percentage of an application _if configured to do so_:
+Apisonator emits alerts to the administrative instance for traffic crossing the following utilization percentage of an application _if configured to do so_:

 0, 50, 80, 90, 100, 120, 150, 200, 300

 However, only one alert percentage is to be notified in any given 24h period.

+At the time when utilization percentage is computed, if trafic has crossed 2 or more utilization percentages (e.g 90, 100), an alert is emitted only for the largest utilization percentage level ( eg 100).
+Alert for the smaller utilization percentages that have also been crossed (eg 90) will be skipped but maybe emitted later.

 ### Alert notification